sybrew/the-seo-framework/readme.txt

 TODO use the word "robust" and "lightweight" and "unbranded" in our intro?

+TODO test if the deprecation notice emitter is still accurate?

 For the filter, we should promote using: add_filter(
 	'the_seo_framework_meta_render_data',